VNS appointment today, MRI scan tonight

 I know, it’s been a long time.
 So here’s a quick update on what’s going on with Alex.

-So for now, we’re just waiting for Alex’s next appointment in a couple weeks to find out what new time-line Dr. Davis and Dr. Pattisapu would like to follow.
-And in the meantime, Alex will continue taking her anti-seizure medication three times a day — and we pray that the seizures remain mostly under control.
+So for now, we’re just waiting for Alex’s next appointment in couple weeks to find out what new time-line Dr. Davis and Dr. Pattisapu would like to follow.
+And in meantime, Alex will continue taking her anti-seizure medication three times day — and pray that seizures remain mostly under control.

 Upcoming “fMRI with grid” testing